Are There Different Types of Folliculitis?

 The most common deep types of this condition are

-- Sycosis barbae – This type occurs in the beard area of men, shaving can make this condition worse as the razor will open any pustules in the area and spread infection over the skin.
-As hair follicles grow very close together infection can spread quiet quickly over a small area.
+- Sycosis barbae – This type occurs in the beard area of men.
+Shaving can make this condition worse over time.
+Due to the razor opening any pustules in the area this spread infection over the skin.
+Because hair follicles grow very close together infection can spread quiet quickly over a small area.
 If left untreated this condition can lead to long term scarring in this area.

 How do you treat folliculitis?